Call for Applications: Regional Online Summer School on International Humanitarian Law, 6-10 July 2021

 - Attach a resume (max 3 pages)

-- Attach a motivation letter (max 1 page)
+- Attach a motivation letter (max 300 words)

 - Send the application package (preferably in PDF format) to [email protected] and [email protected]

-In the beginning of the course the participants will be offered a list of questions for essays related to the subject of the course.
+In the end of the course the participants will be offered a quiz on IHL.
 Authors of the three best essays will be awarded a certificate of achievement and a gift commemorating the occasion, while the essays will be published on the AUA portal.